Top Frequently Asked Questions for Itemized Deductions, Standard Deduction

 - If the loan ends prematurely, for example, because you paid it off or refinanced with a different lender, then the remaining points are deductible in that year.

-- Any deductible points not included on Form 1098 (usually not included on the Form when refinancing) should be entered on Schedule A (Form 1040), Itemized Deductions, line 12 "Points not reported to you on Form 1098."
+- Any deductible points not included on Form 1098 (usually not included on the Form when refinancing) should be entered on Schedule A (Form 1040 or 1040-SR), Itemized Deductions, line 8c "Points not reported to you on Form 1098."

 If you and your spouse file separate returns and one of you itemizes deductions, the other spouse must also itemize, because in this case, the standard deduction amount is zero for the non-itemizing spouse.

-- You may claim itemized deductions on a separate return for certain expenses that you paid separately or jointly with your spouse.
+- You may be able to claim itemized deductions on a separate return for certain expenses that you paid separately or jointly with your spouse.

 - When paid from separate funds, expenses are deductible only by the spouse who pays them.